 Email marketing offers one of the best ROIs (return on investments) you can get for your money in the marketing world — averaging $33 for every $1 spent, so it’s no wonder that there’s a variety of email marketing tools looking to capitalize on such a lucrative market.

 In this guide, we’ll introduce you to the 5 best email marketing services currently available and their prices.
+We also thoroughly checked each tool in an in-depth review.
+So if you want to learn more about one of them, click the button below each introduction and head to the review.

 The 5 Best Email Marketing Tools